 - i.
-Development which affects the Conservation Area and its setting shall be of a scale and design to reinforce the locally distinctive character of the area; - Development shall be designed so as to sustain significant views that contribute to the character and appearance of the Conservation Area.
+Development which affects the Conservation Area and its setting shall be of a scale and design to reinforce the locally distinctive character of the area; - ii.
+Development shall be designed so as to sustain significant views that contribute to the character and appearance of the Conservation Area.
 These views include (but are not limited to) the "Significant Views" shown in Plan F, G and H below, and applications shall include an assessment of the impact of the proposal on the positive qualities of such views, explaining the rationale of design choices used; - iii.
 Development shall be designed so as to sustain significant open spaces that contribute to the character and appearance of the Conservation Area.
 Development proposals shall identify such open spaces, which include but are not limited to the Significant Open Spaces shown in Plans F, G and H below, and shall include an assessment of the impact of the proposal on the positive qualities of the open spaces, explaining the rationale of design choices used; - iv.
-Development shall have regard to: - a) The contribution of the canal side cottages in North Warnborough to the significance of the canal setting; - b) The contribution of the historic bridge crossings to the historic significance of the canal; - c) The contribution of the openness of the canal's sides to the surrounding field, and to the historic Deer Park; - d) The contribution of the landscaping alongside the water's edge; - e) The area of historic townscape at Colt Hill that forms an area of historic and architectural interest leading up from the canal towards London Road and marking the original course of the road from Odiham to London; - v.
-Development shall use a common palette of locally distinctive vernacular building forms and materials, comprising: - a.
-Red brick, painted brick, rendered, timber framed or handmade clay tiled walls; - b.
-Red brick and reddish/brown handmade clay roof tiles; - c.
-Steeply-pitched and hipped roof forms of a domestic scale with a variety of eave heights and chimney stacks; - d.
+Development shall have regard to: - a) The contribution of the canal side cottages in North Warnborough to the significance of the canal setting; - The contribution of the historic bridge crossings to the historic significance of the canal; - c) The contribution of the openness of the canal's sides to the surrounding field, and to the historic Deer Park; - d) The contribution of the landscaping alongside the water's edge; - The area of historic townscape at Colt Hill that forms an area of historic and architectural interest leading up from the canal towards London Road and marking the original course of the road from Odiham to London; - v.
+Development shall use a common palette of locally distinctive vernacular building forms and materials, comprising: - Red brick, painted brick, rendered, timber framed or handmade clay tiled walls; - b.
+Red brick and reddish/brown handmade clay roof tiles; - Steeply-pitched and hipped roof forms of a domestic scale with a variety of eave heights and chimney stacks; - d.
 Vertically sliding timber sash windows or side-hung timber casement windows; and - e.
 Locally distinctive high quality architectural detailing to public facades.

 - vi.
 Boundary treatments shall use locally distinctive traditional materials or hedging comprising native species; - vii.
 Development that affects positive buildings (as identified on Plans F, G and H below) and their positive contribution to the Conservation Area shall not undermine the significance of that contribution; - viii.
 Proposals to demolish positive buildings (as identified on Plans F, G and H below) will be resisted; and - ix.
-Any mature trees removed from the banks of the waterway for conservation or engineering reasons should not be replaced, unless the tree is of major significance from a landscape perspective.
+Any mature trees removed from the banks of the waterway for conservation or engineering reasons should not be replaced, unless the tree is of major significance from a landscape perspective. - 3.49 The ONWCAA 2022 includes an Open Space Assessment as indicated in Appendix 2 which recognises that the character of the CA is derived not just from buildings in it but particularly from open space inside and outside its boundaries. - 3.50 Open space contributes in two main ways: - It allows views across the conservation area and forms the setting to its historic buildings; and - It defines the pattern of the historic settlement and its relationship to the landscape around, and it may be of historical interest in its own right.